oliver006/elasticsearch-gmail/README.md

 I use Python and [Tornado](https://github.com/tornadoweb/tornado/) for the scripts to import and query the data.
 Run `pip install tornado chardet` to install Tornado and chardet.

+You may also need to `pip install beautifulsoup4`, for the stripping HTML/JS/CSS via the body indexing flag: `--index_bodies`

 #### Aight, where do we start?